 Helping students develop vocational skills

-The Guild has three designated spaces for Vocational Services activities: the vocational training room, which includes several activity spaces; the loft space for office-related work and hands-on tasks; and the Coffee Shop.
+The Guild has four designated spaces for Vocational Services activities: the vocational training room, which includes several activity spaces; the loft space for office-related work and hands-on tasks; the Coffee Shop; and the School Store.
 On-site jobs include:

 Delivery – Deliver documents, weekly checks and thank-you grams